+A biosimilar can enter the market after an originator patent expires and after a thorough review by Health Canada.
 Health Canada does not require all studies with the originator repeated with the biosimilar.
 Because the safety and effectiveness of the biologic originator are already well known, if the biosimilar medicine is very similar in structure and works as well, not all clinical studies need to be repeated.
-Instead, studies aim to show that there are no clinically meaningful differences between the biosimilar and the originator (i.e. to demonstrate biosimilarity).

-The key principles that Health Canada uses to evaluate biosimilars are aligned with those of other regulators and international organizations such as the European Medicines Agency (EMA), the United States Food and Drug Administration (FDA), and the World Health Organization and the International Coalition of Medicines Regulatory Authorities (ICMRA).
-In July 2019, the ICMRA issued a statement on biosimilars, providing assurance on the regulatory processes for the authorization and monitoring of biosimilars medicines and highlighting the benefits they can provide for patients and healthcare systems in terms of increased treatment alternatives, access and cost competitiveness.7 product.
-During this period the EMA states: "The evidence acquired over 10 years of clinical experience shows that biosimilars approved through EMA can be used as safely and effectively in all their approved indications as other biological medicines."
+Instead, studies aim to show that there are no clinically meaningful differences between the biosimilar and the originator.5 the International Coalition of Medicines Regulatory Authorities (ICMRA).
+In July 2019, the ICMRA issued a statement on biosimilars, providing assurance on the regulatory processes for the authorization and monitoring of biosimilars medicines and highlighting the benefits they can provide for patients and healthcare systems in terms of increased treatment alternatives, access and cost competitiveness.6